objcio/articles/2015-02-10-gpu-accelerated-image-processing.md

 The frame rendering time is the amount of time it takes for the frame to begin processing until it completely finishes and is rendered to the screen or to a final image.
 Many mobile GPUs use a technique called "deferred rendering," where rendering instructions are batched up and executed only as needed.
 Therefore, it's important to measure the entire rendering operation, rather than operations in the middle, because they may run in a different order than you expect.

-Optimizations can also vary wildly from device to device, desktop and mobile.
+Optimizations can also vary wildly from device to device, desktop, and mobile.
 You may need to profile on multiple classes of devices.
 For example, the GPUs in mobile iOS devices have grown increasingly more powerful.
-The CPU on an iPhone 5S is approximately ten times faster than the CPU on the iPhone 4, however its GPU is hundreds of times faster.
+The CPU on an iPhone 5S is approximately 10 times faster than the CPU on the iPhone 4, however its GPU is hundreds of times faster.

 If you are testing your applications on devices with an A7 chip or higher, you are going to get vastly different results than you would with an iPhone 5 or lower.
 [Brad Larson profiled how long a Gaussian Blur took on various iOS devices and has clearly demonstrated a dramatic leap forward in processing times on newer devices:](http://www.sunsetlakesoftware.com/2013/10/21/optimizing-gaussian-blurs-mobile-gpu)